 Personal loans

 You can also use a personal loan to consolidate high-interest credit card debt.
 Personal loans can be secured or unsecured, but most personal loans are unsecured.
 That means you don't have to borrow against something valuable that you own.
 There is no property to appraise, and that speeds things up a lot.
-If your income and credit meet the lender's guidelines, you could receive your money in as little as 1 to 3 days after you apply.
+If your income and credit meet the lender's guidelines, you could receive your money in as little as one to three days after you apply.

 Personal loans usually have fixed interest rates and payments that don't change.
 This helps with budgeting.
-You can find personal loans in amounts ranging from $1,000 to $50,000 and even more, with repayment terms ranging from 1 year to over 10 years.
+You can find personal loans in amounts ranging from $1,000 to $50,000 and even more, with repayment terms ranging from one year to over 10 years.

 To get a personal loan, most lenders require a credit score of at least 620 to 680.
 You’ll also need to show proof of income.
 They’ll check your credit to review your other financial obligations so that they can be sure you can afford the payment on the loan you want.
 To talk to an Achieve loan consultant, start here.